ansys/pyansys-geometry/doc/source/getting_started/creating_remote_session.rst

        disco = launch_modeler_with_pimlight_and_discovery("241")

-   The preceding commands initiate a Discovery (version 24.1) session with the API server.
+   The preceding commands launch a Discovery (version 24.1) session with the API server.
-   You receive a model object back from Discovery that you then use as a PyGeometry client.
+   You receive a ``model`` object back from Discovery that you then use as a PyGeometry client.

 #.
 Start SpaceClaim or PyGeometry remotely using commands like these: